Bradley Bozeman: College career

-Bozeman received offers from multiple top football programs including the Alabama Crimson Tide, Auburn, Clemson and Tennessee.
-He committed to the Alabama Crimson Tide in 2013.
-He was redshirted in 2013.
-The following year, Bozeman had two starts (Arkansas and Texas A&M) and played in nine games.
+Bozeman redshirted as a true freshman in 2013.
+The following year, as a redshirt freshman, Bozeman played in nine games, starting two (against Arkansas and Texas A&M).
 In 2015, Bozeman played in all 15 games as a reserve guard and center.

-Bozeman earned a starting spot at center in 2016.
-He played in all 15 games and blocked for 11 100-yard rushing games.
+Bozeman earned a starting spot at center in 2016, serving as the successor for Indianapolis Colts first-round draft pick Ryan Kelly.
+He started all 15 games in an offense that had 11 100-yard rushing games.
 Bozeman was voted team captain by his teammates for the 2017 season.
 In his senior year, as a starting center, he helped Alabama win the 2018 College Football Playoff National Championship.
+He was named Second Team All-SEC for his redshirt senior season.

 Professional career

 Baltimore Ravens

-Bozeman was drafted by the Baltimore Ravens in the sixth round (215th overall) of the 2018 NFL Draft.
+Bozeman was selected by the Baltimore Ravens in the sixth round (215th overall) of the 2018 NFL draft.
 He played in 14 games as a rookie, starting one game, against the New Orleans Saints, at left guard.
 In his second season, Bozeman was named starting left guard, and started every game of the 2019 and 2020 seasons.
-In 2021 he made the shift to being the starting center.
+In 2021, he made the shift to being the starting center.

 Carolina Panthers

 On March 18, 2022, Bozeman signed a one-year contract with the Carolina Panthers.

 On March 13, 2023, Bozeman signed a three-year, $18 million contract extension with the Panthers.

+On March 13, 2024, Bozeman was released by the Panthers.

+Los Angeles Chargers

+On March 18, 2024, Bozeman signed with the Los Angeles Chargers.
+He was named the starting center, and started all 17 games.

+On March 10, 2025, Bozeman signed a two-year, $6.5 million contract extension with the Chargers.